New developer buys former Club Rio Rancho

 Her backyard butts up against “nothing but weeds and goat heads.”

-The only evidence this was ever a golf course are the fossils in the mud.
+The only evidence this was ever a golf course is the fossils in the mud.

 More homes in open spaces is something Steckler says some neighbors have opposed in the past.